balancer/cow-amm/README.md

 ## Features on BCoWFactory
 - Added a `logBCoWPool` to log the finalization of BCoWPool contracts, to be called by a child pool

+## Creating a Pool
+- Create a new pool by calling `IBFactory.newBPool()`
+- Give ERC20 allowance to the pool by calling `IERC20.approve(pool, amount)`
+- Bind tokens one by one by calling `IBPool.bind(token, amount, weight)`
+  - The amount represents the initial balance of the token in the pool (pulled from the caller's balance)
+  - The weight represents the intended distribution of value between the tokens in the pool
+- Modify the pool's swap fee by calling `IBPool.setSwapFee(fee)`
+- Finalize the pool by calling `IBPool.finalize()`